Understanding the EPC Rating Scale

 Frequently Asked Questions

-The average EPC rating in England and Wales is band D, with a typical score of around 60 points.
-Approximately 40% of all rated properties fall into band D.
+The average EPC rating in England and Wales is band D, with a median score of around 67 points.
+Approximately 40% of all rated properties fall into band D. The government confirmed in January 2026 that rental properties must reach at least band C by October 2030.

-The current minimum in England and Wales is E. Properties rated F or G cannot legally be let without an exemption.
-See our landlord guide.
+The current minimum EPC rating for renting in England and Wales is E. Properties rated F or G cannot legally be let to new tenants unless the landlord has a registered exemption.
+The government has proposed raising this minimum to C.

-Yes, when a home generates more energy than it uses — typically through solar panels combined with excellent insulation and a heat pump.
+Yes, it is possible for a property to score above 100 and still be rated A. This can happen when a home generates more energy than it uses, typically through solar panels or other renewable energy systems combined with excellent insulation and an efficient heat pump.